How to Get Abs

 Ab Exercises for Women to Get a Beautiful, Toned Stomach

 Barbell Squats – Stand in a squat rack beneath a loaded barbell (or just the barbell if you’re new to weighted squats).
 Position the bar across your upper back and shoulders, grasping it with a comfortable overhand grip.
 Unrack the bar and take a couple of steps back to clear the rack.
 Place your feet shoulder-width apart, bracing your core, stiffening your torso and looking straight ahead.
 Slowly lower into a squat until your thighs reach parallel or beyond.
 Press through your heels to return to the staring position.
 Avoid lifting your heels or rounding your back during the movement.
+Working with heavy weights is one surefire way to build a crop top-worthy pair of female abs.

 Hanging leg raises – Hang from a fixed bar such as a pull-up bar.
 Contract your abdominal muscles and slowly lift your legs up until your body forms an L-shape.
 Pause for a count, then slowly lower your legs.
 If you are unable to lift your legs while straight, bend your legs and lift your knees upward — try to get them higher than waist-high to engage your abs.

 Inchworm to plank to side plank – Begin by standing with your feet hip-width apart.
 Bend at the hips and lower your hands to the floor.
 Bracing your abs, slowly walk your hands away from your feet until you are in the plank position.
 Hold the plank for 10 seconds.
 Rotate your body to the right to perform a side plank for 10 seconds, rotate your body to the left for a second side plank.
 Hold for 10 seconds then transition back to plank position and slowly walk your hands back to the starting position.
+This move definitely has to be included in ab workouts for women.

 Stability ball roll out – Kneel in front of a stability ball with your knees hip-width apart and place your forearms on top of a stability ball with your hands clasped in a loose fist.
 Lean your weight onto the ball, brace your core and slowly roll the ball away from your body by straightening your arms.
 Extend as far as you can without allowing your hips to drop or your lower back to hyperextend.
 Pause, then bend your elbows to roll the ball back toward your body.